 Through practical activities, purposeful play and talk our youngest children develop an understanding of the world and the basic skills they can build upon in the future years.

 As children move through the school they are taught in mixed ability classes with some differentiation of tasks where appropriate to match all ability levels (simplified or extended as appropriate).
-All classes follow a topic based, cross-curricular approach to give a meaningful context to work and to show children how connections can be made in their learning.
+All classes follow a progressive curriculum which gives meaningful context to work and allows children to show how connections can be made in their learning.
 There are many educational visits and visitors as well as practical activities that give children first hand experiences to enhance their understanding and learning.